Staticsoft/Flow/README.md

 3. **Operation Scheduling**: When operations are encountered, they're scheduled as separate messages
 4. **Operation Execution**: Each operation runs independently and stores its result
 5. **Job Completion**: Once all operations complete, the job resumes and produces its final result
-6. **Decision Handling**: Decision points pause execution until external input is provided
+6. **External Input Handling**: External input points pause execution until data is provided

 ## Storage Requirements